sciactive/nephele/README.Docker.md

 Run [Nephele WebDAV server](https://github.com/sciactive/nephele).

+Nephele supports:

-Nephele supports serving files from a local file system or from an S3 compatible object store.
+- serving files from a local file system
+- serving files from an S3 compatible object store

-It also supports encryption at rest, so you can keep your data private and secure.
+- encryption at rest, so you can keep your data private and secure

-It also supports a deduplicating file store, so you can save space when many duplicates of the same file(s) are stored.
+- deduplicating file store, so you can save space when many duplicates of the same file(s) are stored
+- managing files through your browser

 # What is WebDAV